 Often, getting a different size will fix the pain issue (though the relief might not be immediate, as damaged nipples will need time to heal).
-If you’re not sure what size to get, I would start with one size down and one size up from what you’re currently using.
-You can also try Pumpin Pals, as they send you 3 different sizes at once.
-Coconut oil can also be helpful.
+If you’re not sure what size to get, you can measure your nipple size.

 4. Do you have shooting pain or pain deep within your breast, or is the skin on your nipple/areola shiny or flaky?

-Skin changes on your nipple along with burning or stabbing pain are symptoms of thrush, which is a type of yeast infection.
+Skin changes on your nipple along with burning, shooting, or stabbing pain are symptoms of thrush, which is a type of yeast infection.

 Thrush can be difficult to diagnose (you will need to see a doctor) and to treat (because your baby’s mouth may also be affected).
 Usually, both of you will need to be treated with an anti-fungal treatment to ensure that you don’t reinfect each other.